PoisotLab/ms_metaweb_perspectives/README.md

 embeddings [Random dot product graphs (RDPG); see @DallaRiva2016ExpEvo].
-In a recent publication, @Strydom2022FooWeb have used an embedding (based on RDPG) to project a metaweb of trophic interactions between European mammals, and transfered this information to mammals of Canada by using the phylogenetic distance between related clades to infer the values in the latent sub-space into which the metaweb was projected.
+In a recent publication, @Strydom2022FooWeb have used an embedding (based on RDPG) to project a metaweb of trophic interactions between European mammals, and transferred this information to mammals of Canada, using the phylogenetic distance between related clades to infer the values in the latent sub-space into which the European metaweb was projected.
 By performing the RDPG step on re-constructed value, this approach yields a probabilistic trophic metaweb for mammals of Canada based on knowledge of European species, despite a limited ($\approx$ 5%) taxonomic overlap.

 Graph embeddings *can* serve as a dimensionality reduction method.
 For example, RDPG [@Strydom2022FooWeb] and t-SVD [truncated Singular Value Decomposition;